Inazuma Eleven GO (video game): Plot

 10 years after the FFI, an unnoticed darkness lurks behind the country; Japan and what used to be soccer has changed over the decade.
 Because of the victory of Inazuma National, soccer has become greatly popular and influential in the country, to the point that a school's worth is directly proportional to the skill of their soccer team.
 The weak schools are forgotten and forced to close down due to lack of public interest and applicants.
-Soccer in Japan is now controlled by an organization called Fifth Sector and is led by the one known as the "Holy Emperor" Alex Zabel.
+Soccer in Japan is now controlled by an organization called Fifth Sector and is led by the one known as the "Holy Emperor" Alex Zabel (イシド・シュウジ, Ishido Shūji).
 Soccer in its current state is controlled and relies on the commands of the Holy Emperor on whether a team wins or loses based on set scores.
 This saved schools all over the nation from closing down by balancing tournaments—but a price had to be paid: "real soccer" didn't exist.

 The protagonist, Arion Sherwind, tries out for the Raimon soccer team and passes.
 But he soon realizes that soccer is not how he imagined it to be.
 Arion stirs a revolutionary wind among with the members of the Raimon team, and they soon aim to free soccer from Fifth Sector so that middle school students all over Japan can finally play without Fifth Sector's orders.
 And the Raimon team is not alone; they discover the Resistance that aims to replace the Holy Emperor, and are also assisted by the previous main characters of the series.
 With every match they win in the Holy Road, Raimon wins over more schools to their cause.